Chalwk77/HALO-SCRIPT-PROJECTS/Miscellaneous/VPS Setup Instructions.md

 > vncserver -kill :1

 *Open the TightVNC config file with the below command.
-Add the following line to the end:* **startxfce4** Technical note: To save and exit a nano, press CTRL-S (save), CTRL-X (exit).
+Add the following line to the end:* **startxfce4**

+Technical note: To save and exit nano screen, press CTRL-S (save), CTRL-X (exit).
 > nano ~/.vnc/xstartup

 ---